Facebook Pixel Average 529 Plan Balance: How Do You Compare? - Saving For College

 • If your college savings are below the benchmark, make a lump sum contribution to bring the balance up to the benchmark.

-• If you can’t afford to make a lump sum contribution, use a college savings calculator to see how much more you need to contribute each month to meet your goal.
-A good rule of thumb is to divide the shortfall by the number of months remaining, and to increase your monthly contribution by this amount.
+• If you can’t afford a lump sum contribution, use a college savings calculator to see how much more you need to contribute each month to meet your goal.
+A good rule of thumb is to divide the shortfall by the remaining months and increase your monthly contribution by this amount.

 If you don’t have the means to save more, consider investing more aggressively to boost your return.
 529 plans allow two investment changes per calendar year.

-Review your 529 plan’s fees, expenses and performance rankings, and any income tax benefits offered by your state to make sure you’re getting the maximum value.
-If you’re not happy with your current 529 plan, you can rollover to another 529 plan once in a 12-month period.
+Review your 529 plan’s fees, expenses, performance rankings, and any income tax benefits offered by your state to make sure you’re getting the maximum value.
+If you’re unhappy with your current 529 plan, you can roll over to another 529 plan once in 12 months.

 At Savingforcollege.com, our goal is to help you make smart decisions about saving and paying for education.
 Some of the products featured in this article are from our partners, but this doesn’t influence our evaluations.
 Our opinions are our own.